venkys-io/Code-Blogs/Linked List/Hard/Add two numbers in linked list/README.md

 // Function to add two numbers represented as linked lists Node* addTwoNumbers(Node* l1, Node* l2) {
-    Node* temp = new Node(0);
+	// Create a temporary node to serve as the dummy head of the result linked list Node* temp = new Node(0);
-    Node* head = temp;
+    // Pointer to the head of the result linked list Node* head = temp;
-    int c = 0;
+     // Variable to store the carry during addition int c = 0;

     // Loop until there are elements in either l1 or l2, or there is a carry